UniversalDependencies/docs/_la/dep/iobj.md

 'We were full of wonder and faith, and we kissed the table and prayed **the Night-riders** to **stay** at home as we returned from dinner.'
 (Perseus phi0972.phi001.perseus-lat1.xml@782 - *Satyricon 64.1*)

 * The sentence is actually in the present tense.
 Here one of the two objects is clausal and, regularly for a clause with a [finite](la-feat/VerbForm) head (*teneant*; i.e. agreeing in person and number, but not in case), it is introduced by a connector, a [subordinate conjunction](la-pos/SCONJ).
-It is questionable which relation between `obj` or `iobj` should be used here (see not below).
+It is questionable which relation between `obj` or `iobj` should be used here (see note below).

 ~~~ sdparse
 et docebat eos in parabolis multa et dicebat illis in doctrina sua \n and was-teaching them in parables many and was-saying to-those in doctrine his-own